A partnership between the Roux Institute and Maine’s premier healthcare systems to drive innovation

 Applications for the Future of Healthcare Founder Residency cohort are open.
 Apply early today for consideration for the April 2024 cohort.

 Having directors of partnerships, research, and entrepreneurship in the same space means we can solve problems and change lives.
 To do my work here in Maine with these industry leaders, there’s the potential to touch a huge number of Mainers.”

 Director of Life Science and Medical Research, The Roux Institute

 A testing ground for your innovation

 Founders benefit from our exclusive access to partner healthcare systems Northern Light Health and MaineHealth, which together serve over 90% of Maine households, as well as our network of payers and investors in Healthcare.
 Test your innovation, talk to the right clinicians, and get connected to payers to understand your customer need, improve your technology, and create a go-to-market plan for your innovation.

-A $50,000 investment and direct access to the top clinicians and healthcare experts
+A $50,000 investment and the opportunity to learn from and collaborate with top clinicians and healthcare experts

 The year-long Future of Healthcare Founder Residency is designed to support digital health, healthcare technology, biotech, and clinical innovation founders at the earliest stages of their entrepreneurial journey.